aplteam/Logger/README.md

 `r` gets the message written to the log file together with the time stamp and thread number.

 For best performance this function does not do any formatting.
-If you need a special formatting consider writing a cover function for `Log` or your own class deriving from `Logger`.
+If you need special formatting, consider writing a cover function for `Log` or your own class deriving from `Logger`.

 ### The LogError method

 This method is useful to log an error.
 It is a cover function of `Log`.

 You can specify 2-3 parameters:
- 1. The return code as a  single integer.
+ 1. A  single integer that is considered a return code.
 0 means that `LogError` should not do anything at all.
  1. The message (msg).
-This can be any array containing text or numeric data as long as the depth and rank are both lower than 3.
+This can be any array containing text or numeric data as long as the depth and rank are both lower than `|3`.
  1. More information (more); this is optional.
 This can be any kind of array.

 In case `rc ←→ 0`, `LogError` is doing nothing at all.
 Otherwise it writes `msg` into the log file and marks it up as an error.